miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 ---

+## Finding Timeless Foundations in Linux Development Is Key

 I used to feel unmoored, but now I’ve found my footing.
 My goal is simple: to create a foundation that’s always there when I need it—an infinite infrastructure I can fork whenever, for any project, in any field, at any time.